 We have very easy to follow procedure when assembling the wheel.
 Start by putting the new tube or the inner tube into the tire.
 Align the inner tube valve with the valve hole.
 Push through and make sure it sits pretty.

 Now re-seat the outer tire.
 Start on the edge of the wheel.
 Align the tire with the edge of the wheel and work your way slowly around it.
 At the final lap, use the two flat edge tools to fix it.
-Check out the Editor’s Choice Best Baby Strollers.
+Check out the Best Baby Strollers.

 When done, re-inflate the tube.
 Take note of the amount of pressure indicated on the rim.
 You don’t want to have another burst to your tire.
 Remember different tires need different pressure levels.

 Step 7: Re-Install on the Stroller

 Once inflated to the correct level, we recommend re-installing your wheel to the stroller immediately.
 For your rear wheel, make sure the quick release lever is engaged once you are done.
-For more fantastic stroller options check out this Best Lightweight Double Stroller options.
+Read more about Best Lightweight Double Stroller.

 For the front wheels; you should tighten the front wheel tension, adjust the nut while simultaneously holding the quick release lever really steady.
 Make sure the leaver gains proper resistance against the nut then finally engage.

 Maintaining and properly caring for your baby stroller should be your personal responsibility.
 Meaning, you should learn a few ideal tips that could get you out of a tight spot with your baby stroller; such options including fixing a flat tire, adjusting the canopy, and fixing the brakes among others.

 Alternatively, you can buy strollers with standard rubber coated plastic wheels.
 As these wheels don’t have inner tubes they don’t also require any replacement.
 They are most suitable on even surfaces such as mall, stores but not on uneven surfaces.
 The Best Sit and Stand Stroller is best candidate for such usage.